nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ### ARIMA Simulation

-&#128171; You can simulate data from seasonal ARIMA or non-seasonal ARIMA models via
+&#128171; You can simulate from ARIMA models - seasonal  or non-seasonal  - via

 > **`sarima.sim()`**